Marketers who use YouTube are often in search of tactics for generating more views for their videos.

 You will tend to find that you’re able to generate the best results when you combine some of the above.

 Here’s an example of how you can use an interesting image and relevant text overlay.

-As you can see, the thumbnail isn’t overly dramatic.
+As you can see, the custom thumbnail isn’t overly dramatic.
 It just includes some text, related to the video keyword and an image of an interesting section of the video.

 Here’s an example of using the image of a person, with text overlay and even possibly the ‘end result’ that is to be achieved, too.

 You’ll want to experiment here, of course.
 But, those two examples and the tips provided should be enough to let you know what tends to work well.